TotalVerb/EnglishText.jl/README.md

    representation back.
  - `pluralize` to pluralize a noun
  - `ItemList` to create a list of objects
+ - `sentences` to iterate over the sentences of a text

 ```julia
 julia> using English